-define an equivalence of categories, where $\p_{cl}\subset\p$ sends $\Sigma$ to the Boolean algebra of clopen subsets and $\mathrm{Spec}$ sends a Boolean algebra $B$ to its prime spectrum, equipped with the Zariski topology and an algebra morphism $B\ra{f}B'$ to a continuous map $\mathrm{Spec}(B')\ra{\mathrm{Spec}(f)}\mathrm{Spec}(B)$ that sends an ideal to its inverse image under $f$.\end{theorem} It turns out that this is this gives us $\Pi(\A)$ again.
-We formulate this in terms of their spectra. \begin{theorem} [\cite{bezsto}]The Gelfand spectrum of a Von Neumann algebra coincides with the Stone spectrum of the Boolean algebra of its self-adjoint idempotents: $\mathrm{Spec}\circ \Pi=\mathrm{Max}:\mathrm{VNeu}^{op}\ra{}\mathrm{Stone}$\end{theorem} In this sense, (commutative) Von Neumann algebras are suitable algebras of observables for classical mechanics, from a logical point of view.
+define an equivalence of categories, where $\p_{cl}\subset\p$ sends $\Sigma$ to the Boolean algebra of clopen subsets and $\mathrm{Spec}$ sends a Boolean algebra $B$ to its prime spectrum, equipped with the Zariski topology and an algebra morphism $B\ra{f}B'$ to a continuous map $\mathrm{Spec}(B')\ra{\mathrm{Spec}(f)}\mathrm{Spec}(B)$ that sends an ideal to its inverse image under $f$.\end{theorem} It turns out that this gives us $\Pi(\A)$ again.
+We formulate this in terms of spectra. \begin{theorem}[\cite{bezsto}] The Gelfand spectrum of a commutative von Neumann algebra coincides with the Stone spectrum of the Boolean algebra of its self-adjoint idempotents: $\mathrm{Spec}\circ \Pi=\mathrm{Max}$ on commutative von Neumann algebras\end{theorem} In this sense, (commutative) von Neumann algebras are suitable algebras of observables for classical mechanics, from a logical point of view.
 We can reconstruct the observables from their associated logic: $C(\mathrm{Spec}(\Pi(\A)),\C)\cong \A$.

-\subsubsection{Von Neumann's Quantum Propositions}
+\subsubsection{von Neumann's Quantum Propositions}

-The construction in the previous paragraph was a contrived such that it would yield a logic for classical mechanics that agrees with our classical (Boolean) intuition.
-Things get more interesting if we try to do something similar for quantum mechanics, as it is not a priori clear that our classical logic is suitable at all to deal with statements about quantum mechanical systems.
-The first thorough account of such a quantum logic was given by Birkhoff and Von Neumann in \cite{birlog}.
-The approach that is now standard is only a minor alteration of their original one\footnote{It is now generally accepted that quantum logic should be only orthomodular, not modular, i.e. distributivity fails in an even stronger sense.}. \cite{enghan}
+The construction in the previous paragraph was designed so that it would yield a logic for classical mechanics that agrees with our classical (Boolean) intuition.
+Things get more interesting if we try to do something similar for quantum mechanics, as it is not a priori clear that our classical logic is suitable at all for dealing with statements about quantum mechanical systems.
+The first thorough account of such a quantum logic was given by Birkhoff and von Neumann in \cite{birlog}.
+The approach that is now standard is only a minor alteration of their original one\footnote{It is now generally accepted that quantum logic should be orthomodular only, not modular, i.e. distributivity fails in an even stronger sense.} \cite{enghan}.